Introduction-to-Programming-OSOWSKI/SecretPassword/README.md

 ## **Assignment Description**
 Create a method called passwordCheck that takes a given string and returns true/false if it matches the password.
 The password is Knights42.
-This method should be implemented into a simple system that askes the user for a password, and tells them if they are correct or incorrect.
+This method should be implemented into a simple system that asks the user for a password, and tells them if they are correct or incorrect.

 ## **Example**
 >Please enter the password.